-California man, 40, held in cold case murder -- 1 year after father cleared following 20 years in prison
+California man, 40, held in cold case murder -- 1 year after father charged, another man cleared

 A man was arrested in Southern California last week in the cold case murder of his father’s ex-wife when DNA evidence linked him to the murder a year after his father was charged in the crime, the Riverside County District Attorney said in a release.